Terms & Conditions

 1. If an Emergency Pause is granted for an onsite full-time student, they will only be allowed back onto campus when the cohort immediately after them reaches the point the student was at when the Emergency Pause was instituted.
 This is to ensure the student returns to a position where their progress is aligned with the campus schedule of lectures for their bootcamp, so that they can resume their studies at the appropriate point.

-4. For students paying monthly instalments, an Emergency Pause will not result in a pause of installments or a payment holiday.
+4. For students paying monthly installments, an Emergency Pause will not result in a pause of installments or a payment holiday.

 5. If disenrollment occurs, the student shall still be liable for any outstanding tuition fees.
 This is applicable to both online and onsite students.